Global Health Track

 Global Health Track Requirements:

-- Completion of at least 10 community service hours per year through volunteering in the local community.
+- Completion of at least 10 community service hours per year through volunteering in the local community or an international opportunity.

 - Participation in at least one underserved elective, either locally or internationally.